-If you’re an elderly individual looking for a combination of the best electric bike for seniors and best mid drive electric bike, the IZIP E3 Brio can satisfy both for a modest price.
-Its step-thru frame makes it easy to mount and dismount, keeps you in an upright riding position, and can go 20mph for a distance of 50 miles.
+If you’re an elderly individual looking for a combination of the best electric bike for seniors and the finest mid-drive electric bike, the IZIP E3 Brio can satisfy both for a modest price.
+Its step-thru frame makes it easy to mount and dismount, a trait that makes an e-bike the best electric bike.
+It also keeps you in an upright riding position and can go 20mph for a distance of 50 miles.

 Why We Like It – IZIP E3 Brio

 The IZIP E3 Brio takes advantage of the SR Suntour Performance hub motor to provide a naturally smooth ride, adjusting torque and cadence through intelligent speed sensors.
 For urban life, one of the best commute bikes from IZIP is in our IZIP E3 review.

 - SR Suntour E25 Performance rear hub motor

 The IZIP E3 Brio frame size is 16-inx18-inx20-in—not too large, not too small.
 It’s made of 7005 aluminum alloy, which is more resistant but not as strong as the 6061 aluminum alloy on the VoltBike Elegant.
 The IZIP aluminum alloy rear rack and front-rear alloy bells are made of the same material.
 IZIP Ergo Comfort grips are made of rubber, but shaped to be comfortable and ergonomic.
 Unfortunately, adjustable pieces like the fenders, chain guard, and pedals are plastic.
 It has a rather rigid seat, but can be changed.
 A great option for trail riding and cruising through inclement weather, read our IZIP E3 peak plus review.